-The 11th hole at Latrobe Country Club, host of the 2019 C.R.
-Miller Memorial Match Play Invitational
+The 11th hole at Fox Chapel Golf Club, host of the 2024 C.R.
+Miller Memorial Match Play Invitational.

 The C.R.
 Miller Memorial Match Play Invitational was started in 1974 by Ritchie Miller of Fox Chapel Golf Club in honor of his father, Charles R. Miller.
 The conduct of the event was soon turned over to the Association where it has continued to be administered.
 Since its inception the event has always consisted of four round of match play with the 16 top-ranked juniors from Western Pennsylvania being invited to participate.

 Frank Fuhrer, III, won the first event and the list of champions resemble an honor roll of junior golf in the region; Arnold Cutrell (1981), John Aber (1984), Brian Tutich (1993), Nathan Smith (1995), Justin Smith (1998-99), Mike VanSickle (2004) and William Miller (2005).
 Four Miller championship have gone on to win the West Penn Amateur - Frank Fuhrer, III, Brian Tutich, Nathan Smith and William Miller.
 Fuhrer, Nathan Smith and Cutrell also went on to win the West Penn Open.

 In 2009, Easton Renwick joined Justin Smith, a former standout on the University of Minnesota's National Championship team, as the only players to win the event twice.